There are lots of great reasons to drink less.

 I grew up in the Virginia countryside where I developed a love for outdoor activities.
-At different times I was heavily into archery and rifle competition and hunting, and class V whitewater kayaking.
+At different times I've been obsessed with hard core whitewater kayaking, archery, timber frame construction, and guitar.
 I was an avid homebrewer and made over 1000 gallons of delicious IPA.
-That's me on brew day in the picture.
+That's brew day in the picture above.

-I earned a degree in mechanical engineering, and worked for 20 years for a German plastics company as an operations engineer and then as an analyst and manager in IT.
+I earned a degree in mechanical engineering, and worked for 20 years for a manufacturing company as an operations engineer and then as an systems analyst and manager in IT.

-I quit all that to become a craftsman and to run my own construction business for 10 years.
+I quit all that in 2007 to fulfill a dream of becoming a craftsman and entrepreneur, and I ran my own construction business for 10 years.

 I have a wonderful daughter in her 20's.
-After having been divorced twice, I've figured out the relationship thing, largely because of what I learned in my coaching.
-I'm married again, and am currently living in Mozambique, in Africa, following Monique's career.
+After having been divorced twice, I've figured out how to be a good partner in a loving and fun relationship, largely because of what I learned in my coaching.
+I remarried and am currently living in Mozambique, in Africa, following my wife Monique's career.

-Now I’m a life coach for people who want to drink less.
+And now I’m a life coach for people who want to take control of their drinking.

 I've had a lot of life experience, with failures and successes.
-I lived most of my life relying on my analytical smarts, and figuring things out on my own.
-I prioritized career and hobbies over my relationships, and was often a real pain in the ass to my loved ones.
-Then I discovered coaching, and found new power and happiness in connecting with my emotional life.
+I lived most of my life taking great pride in my logical and analytical nature.
+I prioritized career and hobbies over my relationships, and was often a real pain-in-the-ass to my loved ones.
+Then I discovered coaching, and found new power and happiness through embracing my emotions instead of rejecting and repressing them.

 This experience and well-roundedness is what enables me to understand the challenges you face and to help you solve them.

-When you find a life coach who will meet you where you are,
+When you find a life coach like me who will meet you where you are,

 - without judgement,